SarthakTandon9/OptimizedDataIngestion/README.md

 # Optimized Data Ingestion #

-This project focuses on developing a high-performance data ingestion system tailored for large-scale data processing applications. It emphasizes efficiency, scalability, and reliability to meet the demands of modern data-driven environments.
+This project focuses on developing a high-performance data ingestion system tailored for large-scale data processing applications.
+It emphasizes efficiency, scalability, and reliability to meet the demands of modern data-driven environments.

 ## Key Features